Updated: Oct 15

 Following Damian's experiences, Anne and Caspian began to see moving shadows (not always full-bodied, most often being simply lower or upper parts of an indistinct, human-like shape) in the living room, kitchen and hallway of their new home, even during the daytime; they also spotted them several times while walking along Victoria Road.
 They would disappear whenever any of the family tried to look at them directly.

-Elise was scared because she saw hooded, shadowy figures in the bedroom which she shared with her younger brother, James.
+Grace was scared because she saw hooded, shadowy figures in the bedroom which she shared with her younger brother, Peter.
 The entities that she saw would typically stand silently at the doorway to their room, or between the children's beds.
-They would either fade into invisibility shortly after being noticed, or Elise would hide under her duvet until they went away.
+They would either fade into invisibility shortly after being noticed, or Grace would hide under her duvet until they went away.
 She described them as being as tall as Damian (approx. 5' 9”) and said that sometimes they had glowing white eyes which “flashed.”

 Caspian's step-cousin Amy also noticed the shadowy figures on a few occasions, usually only for a moment or at the periphery of her vision, whenever Caspian's family was present, or she was visiting their home.
 Her older brother Harry likewise mentioned having seen “something” at the house to Anne and Damian, but he didn't want to talk about it any further, or go into any detail about whatever it was that he had seen.